 Welcome to Houston, Texas!
-To help you plan your trip, our local Houston tour guides have compiled you everything you need to know about visiting Houston, from getting to and from the airport, to the best Houston-themed books you should read and movies you should see before you go, to the coolest local spots you should check out.
+Here’s everything you need to know about visiting Houston, from getting to and from the airport, to the best Houston-themed books you should read and movies you should see before you go, to the coolest local spots you should check out.

 Public transit is the cheapest option to get from Houston’s two major airports to downtown.
 Metro buses run from William P. Hobby Airport in the south and Bush Intercontinental Airport Terminal C in the north.